How to Build Simple React App (Part 4)

 </div>

 Three more components to go.
-Let's start from AddTodo.
-Here we don't need any special style defined, so we don't define assets/style/index.scss (but that would you do in moment when you need some style for that component), we just change a html a bit.
+Let's start with AddTodo.
+Here we don't need any special style defined, so we don't define assets/style/index.scss (but that would you do in a moment when you need some style for that component), we just change the html a bit.

 // rendering html of `src/compoennts/Home/TodoList/AddTodo/AddTodo.jsx